-This class will build on techniques introduced in Self Defense I, adding new techniques, combining techniques, and applying the techniques in a variety of scenarios.
+This class will build on techniques introduced in Self Defense I, adding new techniques, combining techniques and applying the techniques in a variety of scenarios.
 Emphasis remains on the principles that apply at any range as well as drills to develop proper structure and mechanics.
-2 hrs. activity/wk.
-This course will meet the general education requirement for Health and/or Physical Education.
+2 hrs./wk.